Feminism in Pakistan: Nisaism/Islamic Feminism

-Feminist art and literature in Pakistan
+Art and literature

 Pakistani feminist art and literature is often at odds with orthodox advice literature, known for imposing religious dogma through puritanical reform; feminist authors often describe the journey of feminism in Pakistan as an oscillating battle, where women's movements struggle against the continued backlash of the patriarchal hegemony.
 According to Shahbaz Ahmad Cheema, the Pakistani patriarchy produces literature and art with the ultimate goal of making women accept, internalize, and promote patriarchal discourse as an ideal.
 Afiya S Zia identifies some of the writings she considers to be most problematic, such as those of Sir Syed Ahmed Khan; Ashraf Ali Thanawi's Bahishti Zewar; and, in post-partition times, Abu Ala Maududi's writings, which she considers to intend to create and sustain a privileged Muslim class, further facilitating and supporting patriarchal male dominance.
 Television and film likewise continue to present submissive and subservient Pakistani women in a male-dominated Pakistani society.

 S.S.
 Sirajuddin in the Encyclopedia of Post-Colonial Literature in English, expresses reservations about the availability of free space for feminism in Pakistan, and feels that the nation is still much affected by religious fervor.
 However, she admits that awareness of feminist concerns, the changing role of women, and female identity do exist in Pakistan, and these concerns are reflected in Pakistan's English literature.

 Major female characters can be observed in novels like Bapsi Sidhwa, and Sara Suleri's Meatless Days.
 Pakistani poets like Maki Kureishi, Hina Faisal Imam, Alamgir Hashmi, and Taufiq Rafat are considered to be sensitive but restrained in their portrayal.

 One of the first feminist films in Pakistan was called Aurat Raj (Women's Rule).
 It was released in 1979, but failed to achieve at the box-office.

 Womansplaining: Navigating Activism, Politics and Modernity in Pakistan is 2021 collection of feminist essays edited by Sherry Rehman consisting of essays by Hina Jilani, Khawar Mumtaz, Afiya Shehrbano Zia and others narrating the history of the Muslim Family Law Ordinance, Women's Action Forum and various legislative changes in Pakistan's history.
-Sarah Peracha publishes to encourage women of Pakistan to do business which is against the norm in Pakistan to inspire women to work.
 Bina Shah and Fifi Haroon write about feminism and the arts, Nighat Dad tells about feminism in the digital age.